 Born in California, Lisa grew up in Denmark before returning to the U.S. where she was encouraged to pursue studies in classical voice.
-One of her first professional appearances included performances with Maestro Raymond Leppard and the Indianapolis Symphony Orchestra in the Barber of Seville and the Three Cornered Hat and she made her West Coast debut with the San Francisco Opera Center/Merola Program in the title role of Carmen, which she toured nationally with the Western Opera Theater.
+One of her first professional appearances included performances with Maestro Raymond Leppard and the Indianapolis Symphony Orchestra in the Barber of Seville and the Three Cornered Hat.
+She made her West Coast debut with the San Francisco Opera Center/Merola Program in the title role of Carmen, which she went on to tour nationally with the Western Opera Theater.

 Since then, Lisa has become renown for her remarkable versatility which is evident from a mere glance at her roster of performances of over 45 operatic roles that span a great variety of characters from other gypsies like Azucena in Il Trovatore, to Mother in Amahl and the Night Visitors to princess Amneris in Aida and everything in between including forlorn ladies such as Santuzza in Cavalleria Rusticana and, especially...witches, including Katisha in The Mikado and Rosina Daintymouth in Hansel and Gretel, just to name a few.